Howie B: Artist production, engineering and collaboration

-Other notable credits include producing Tricky's 'Ponderosa', performing 'noises' on Marlene Kuntz's Ricoveri Virtuali E Sexy Solitudini, producing two albums (Reale and collaborative album Not in the Face) for Italian funk rock group Casino Royale., producing and co-writing Take Your Partner by the Hand with Robbie Robertson for his own album Turn the Dark Off, producing Sly and Robbie's album Drum & Bass Strip to the Bone, producing a solo project for U2's The Edge and producing for Hal Wilner.
+Other notable credits include producing Tricky's Ponderosa, performing 'noises' on Marlene Kuntz's Ricoveri Virtuali E Sexy Solitudini, producing two albums (Reale and collaborative album Not in the Face) for Italian funk rock group Casino Royale, producing and co-writing Take Your Partner by the Hand with Robbie Robertson for his album Turn the Dark Off, producing Sly and Robbie's album Drum & Bass Strip to the Bone, producing a solo project for U2's The Edge and producing for Hal Willner.

-In 2021, Italian duo Pinhdar released the album Parallel, produced by Howie B and including his significant musical contributions.
-He told ondarock that “this is one of the records I’m most proud of.”
+In 2021, Italian duo Pinhdar released the album Parallel, produced by Howie B. He told ondarock that "this is one of the records I'm most proud of."

 Solo career

 He has been releasing music under his own name since the early 1990s, as well as under other various monikers and as part of groups including ambient/electronica Skylab.
 His productions appeared on seminal electronic labels including Mo'Wax and Eye Q, while he signed with major label Polydor (sister label Island in the US) for a deal that spanned four full-length albums and several singles.

-As a DJ, he mostly notably compiled and mixed FabricLive.05 for London nightclub Fabric's nascent label in 2002.
+As a DJ, he compiled and mixed FabricLive.05 for London nightclub Fabric's nascent label in 2002.

-A new album, Down with the Dawn, was announced in late 2013 and released on 9 April 2014.
+His album Down with the Dawn, was announced in late 2013 and released on 9 April 2014.